 If you don’t know Where is Komodo Island Located?
 We will provide a little information about this.
 Komodo Island Location is found in Nusa Tenggara islands.
 Komodo Island is recognized as the original habitat of Komodo animals.
 The island is also the area of Komodo Park.

-Komodo Island is right in the west of the Isle of Sumbawa, separated by Sape Strait, covering the District of Komodo, West Manggarai regency, East Nusa Tenggara Province, Indonesia.
-Komodo Island is the westernmost tip of East Nusa Tenggara Province, bordering the province of West Nusa Tenggara.
+Komodo Island is right in the west of Sumbawa, separated by Sape Strait, covering the District of Komodo, West Manggarai, East Nusa Tenggara, Indonesia.
+Komodo Island is the west of East Nusa Tenggara that bordering West Nusa Tenggara.

 Komodo Islands is where the Komodo dragons live and breed well.
-Until August 2009, on this island, there are about 1300 tail dragons.
-Joined with other islands, such as Rinca Island and Gili Motang Island, the total number reaches around 2,500 Komodo Dragons.
+Until August 2009, there are about 1,300 komodo dragons.
+Joined with other islands, such as Rinca Island and Gili Motang Island, the total number reaches around 2,500 komodo dragons.

 Where is Komodo National Park?